-Royal Nickel is authorized to issue an unlimited number of Common Shares without par value.
-As at March 31, 2016, there were 163,482,902 Common Shares of Royal Nickel are issued and outstanding as fully paid and non-assessable.
-See also "General Development of the Business - Events Subsequent to December 31, 2015".
+RNC is authorized to issue an unlimited number of Common Shares without par value.
+As of the date of this AIF, there were 276,236,052 Common Shares of RNC issued and outstanding as fully paid and non-assessable.
+See also "General Development of the Business - Events Subsequent to December 31, 2016".